cuba-platform/emailtemplate-addon/README.md

     void checkParameterTypeChanged(ReportInputParameter inputParameter, ParameterValue parameterValue)
 ```

-The EmailTemplate class contains caption, body and attachments for email where body is a report
+The EmailTemplate entity contains subject, body and attachments.
+It also contains from, to, cc, bcc addresses.
-and attachments is a collection of reports.

 The ReportWithParams class is a wrapper for report a map of parameters for that report.